blaremc/nmf-webpack-loader/README.md

-This loader parses your .nmf file, searches for "url" occurences, copies the assets into the output directory, replaces the url with the outputted path, recompiles the .nmf JSON structure and
+This loader parses your .nmf file, searches for "url" occurences, copies the assets into the output directory, replaces the url with the outputted path, recompiles the .nmf JSON structure and returns a data url (e.g. `data:application/x-pnacl,{"program":...`).

 ## Usage